wohaco/despace/venus.md

 <p style="page-break-after:always"> </p>

-**EVN‑032.** Atmosphere: characteristics of the CO₂ & N₂ in state of the supercritical fluid in the lower layers.
+**EVN‑032.** Atmosphere: characteristics of the CO₂ & N₂ in state of the lower layers supercritical fluid.

    1. None.
    1. ••• **Future/proposed missions:** •••